k-wong/pairhtml/README.md

 - Select, multi-select, delete, copy, paste, and edit HTML elements.
 - Leave comment threads on the page, reply, and resolve them.
 - Save the edited HTML back to a downloadable file.
+- Clone this to easily deploy behind a company firewall to use at work.

 ## Run Locally